FR4: The Backbone of PCBs for Electronic Engineers

-Designers prefer to use FR4 based printed circuit boards for its mechanical strength, reliability, good electrical insulation, and relatively low cost.
+Designers prefer to use FR4-based printed circuit boards for their mechanical strength, reliability, good electrical insulation, and relatively low cost.
 However, FR4 material is not suitable for boards handling high-frequency signals, which require special laminates for better signal integrity.

 Advantages of Using FR4

 FR4 materials are popular among electronic engineers in the industry as FR4 offers several advantages:

 - Easy to design and fabricate

 - Low-cost materials